joyrider3774/Sokoban/README.md

 On the windows this folder is located in the same directory as the executable.
 In linux or if a HOME environment variable is set it will be located in "$HOME/.sokoban_levelpacks"

-### Sok (ascii) Level Packs
+### Sok/txt (ascii) Level Packs
-This version of sokoban supports .sok files that define sokoban levels in a text file format.
+This version of sokoban supports .sok and .txt files that define sokoban levels in a text file format.
-There are only a select few of these preinstalled but you can however get extra of such sock files from the following sites:
+There are only a select few of these preinstalled but you can however get extra of such files from the following sites:

 * http://sokobano.de/en/levels.php  (use exception to allow http) click the little blue download icons
-* https://www.sourcecode.se/sokoban/levels.php click a level pack and click on the little T icon to download a levelpack
+* https://www.sourcecode.se/sokoban/levels.php click a level pack and click on the little T icon to download a text level pack

-if any of those files downloaded have a ".txt" extension rename the file so it has a ".sok" extension

 ## Controls Gamepad (xbox controller)